Federal Depository Library Program

 About the Federal Depository Program

-All federal publications in the Section are available for the public to view, photocopy, and/or borrow on interlibrary loan.
+All federal publications in the Section are available for the public to view, scan and save, and/or borrow on interlibrary loan.
+If you are planning to scan many pages, it is advisable to bring a portable drive to save your files.

 In addition to the documents distributed by the Government Printing Office, the Section collects and catalogs materials from local federal agencies (U.S. Army Corps of Engineers, U.S. Bureau of Reclamation, U.S. Bureau of Land Management, etc.).
 It is also an official depository for maps produced by the U.S. Geological Survey, the U.S. Forest Service, and the National Imagery and Mapping Agency (formerly the Defense Mapping Agency).
 In addition, the Section is a depository for the U.S. Dept. of Energy, having a complete collection of DOE microfiche through 1996, when this technical material became available electronically.